 Gorgeous for breakfast or any time.
 It can be garnished with coriander leaves and some grated coconut.

 Remember that a cup of rice makes a lot of kitchari.
 Halve the recipe if you are not feeding a crowd.
+Even then it makes a lot.

+I use my favourite Rosa Matta Rice but any red rice or lightish brown rice will do.
+It is also successfully made with white rice if that is all that you have.
 The Matta rice loses its red colour on cooking and takes on the colour of the turmeric.

 Add finely diced tomatoes to the kitchari.